 Charles River and Distributed Bio offer two antibody libraries: Cosmic and SuperHuman.

 The Cosmic Antibody Library™ is comprised of 100 billion unique full-human antibodies, with the diversity to deliver therapeutic leads against the hardest targets, including GPCRs, ion channels, pMHC complexes, anti-HIV bnAbs, allosteric modulators, mouse/human cross-reactive epitopes, anti-idiotypics, and bi-epitopics.
 Leads are perfect for IgGs, CAR-Ts, bi-specifics, ADCs, and nanobody applications.
 Eliminate risk of first-to-file as 50 molecules are delivered exclusively to you.

 The SuperHuman antibody library is Distributed Bio's first library guided by machine learning and computational optimization, consisting of antibodies carefully selected from humanity’s natural immune repertoire and engineered to perform optimally as therapeutics.

 This platform is ideally suited for CAR-T discovery.
-The antibody scfv format provides a plug and play environment and the platform includes a subsequent biologically relevant functional screen, reducing time in the workflow.
+The antibody scFv format provides a plug and play environment, reducing time in the workflow.

 Use this custom antibody library and antibody discovery platform to: